btnguyenPersonal/edit/tasks.md

 - fileExplorer (current one is trash and i never use it) actually make it good now

 ## DONE
+- when not in typing restrict to have cursor not pass last character
 - in grep render test files in a different color, put them under source files
 - copy/paste folders
 - maybe can just have a button that is like grep, that just runs `tsc` or whatever build and creates jumplist that shows the errors and a way to easily access them